springmeyer/profiling-guide/README.md

     iprofiler -timeprofiler <your program> <your program args>

+If `your program` is local, this works:

+    iprofiler -timeprofiler ./your-program <your program args>

+If you are running something on your `PATH` like `node` then you need to give iprofiler the absolute path to the binary.
+You can do this like:

+    iprofiler -timeprofiler `which node` <your program args>

 When done `iprofiler` will dump a `.dtps` file in the current directory named after your program.
 You can then launch this like:

     open *.dtps